An announcement was made on 23 May 2023 regarding a revised timeline for Victoria’s native timber transition: Delivering Certainty For Timber Workers.

 - not enter into a contract, licence or agreement for the supply of timber from Victorian State Forests after 30 June 2023.

-More detail on the Expression of Interest and application processes and how to apply are on the Opt-out Scheme page.
+More detail is on the Opt-out Scheme page.

-Businesses who take an Opt-out Scheme offer will become ineligible to continue to participate in VicForests' Timber Sales Process 2024.
+Businesses who take an Opt-out Scheme offer will become ineligible to continue to participate in any future VicForests' Timber Sales Process.

 Forestry Business Transition Voucher program